bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 Rejected inputs include:

-- Symbols or extended Unicode (foo✓ar, foøbar)
+- Symbols or extended Unicode (foo✓ar, foøbar) except for the dash (-)
 - Tickers longer than 6 characters

 Tickers of 4 or 5 bytes remain governed by existing rules and are not affected.